 Right now, our country is divided.
 It is partly strong because of righteousness, and partly fragile because of sin.
 Everybody can see it today.
 It is not something mysterious “revelation.”
 You don’t need prophetic insight to get it.
 America today is like iron and wet clay that can never mix.
 The people of God are in a mixed society of righteousness and sinfulness, and one cannot agree with the other (see 2 Corinthians 6:14-17).
 They are opposed to each other along strict lines of division, and if it continues that way, the nation cannot stand or endure in its present state.

-May our country lean heavily towards righteousness and away from immorality, if not, our country will be in BIG trouble.
+May our country lean heavily towards righteousness and away from immorality, if not, our country could be headed for BIG trouble.

 In the case of Daniel's vision, he begins to see the kingdom of God that cannot be destroyed because it is eternal.
 It is the only eternal kingdom.
 All others are temporary and will fail eventually.
 Babylon, Assyria, Medes-Persians, Greece, and Rome were all destroyed.
 God's kingdom breaks in pieces the other (ungodly) kingdoms and brings about their demise.
 That is why we must have a spiritual awakening in America.